Deeskili/RocketSimFrontend/_posts/2023-10-21-recipedetails.md

                         }
                     });

-                    // Split instructions by periods and create a numbered list const instructions = recipe.instructions.split('.');
+                    // Just as the previous code for the ingrediants, each of the instructions are split by line through periods ".".
+From each period a new line is broken and with the preformatted HTML, the instructions are ordered in a list based on the line breaks const instructions = recipe.instructions.split('.');
                     instructions.forEach(instruction => {
                         if (instruction.trim() !== '') {
-                            const listItem = document.createElement("li");
-                            listItem.textContent = instruction.trim();
+                            const listItem = document.createElement("li"); // goes up to the html code written above "li" listItem.textContent = instruction.trim();
                             instructionsElement.appendChild(listItem);
                         }